 Likes & Dislikes

-Jaeger loves to scent roll on people’s hair, especially those he has just met who have come for a photo tour.
+Jaeger loves to scent roll on people’s hair.
 He also loves his habitat-mate, Luna.

 Like most true high-content wolf-dogs, Jaeger is naturally shy.
 Crowds, sudden movements, and even the trees swaying in the wind make him very nervous.